KiloKilo/AE2Canvas/README.md

 [ae2canvas.min.js](https://raw.githubusercontent.com/futurecom/ae2canvas/master/build/ae2canvas.min.js)
 ## Usage
-In After Effects open and select the composition you want to export and run the file `ae2canvas-export.jsx` from the menu: `File -> Scripts -> Run Script File...`.
+In After Effects, open and select the composition you want to export and run the file `ae2canvas-export.jsx` from the menu: `File -> Scripts -> Run Script File...`.

 Save the the file as JSON.